isabella232/specs-1/proposals/0004-simple-user-sessions.md

  - Give tools to change the active user dat
  - Provide a nice developer experience

-Therefore, in this document we will propose concepts, APIs, and UIs for user dats and user dat sessions.
+Therefore, in this document we will propose a concise set of concepts, APIs, and UIs for user dats and user dat sessions.

 ## Concepts